projectcontour/contour/design/service-apis-implementation.md

 Contour will only update the `status` of Gateway objects.

 ### HTTPRoute
-Contour will watch all HTTPRoute objects, and filter for entries matching a label selector in a valid Gateway `spec.listeners[].routes`, and will configure the associated routes.
+Contour will watch all HTTPRoute objects, and filter for entries matching a label selector in its configured Gateway's `spec.listeners[].routes`, and will configure the associated routes.
 Configuration of HTTPRoutes will be subject to the rules around the `RouteGateways` field.